 - September 17-18, 2022

-You can request a copy of the minutes of any DRA board meeting by emailing email@example.com.
+To request a Zoom link to join the meeting or a copy of the minutes of any DRA board meeting, email firstname.lastname@example.org.
 Please specify the date(s) of the meetings for which you are requesting minutes.

 Dorcas Johnson, Bella Vista – Secretary